 meetings and was steam heated.
 Each

-The last high school graduating class was in 1929.
+last high school graduating class was in 1929.
+After

-Weum (1882-?), surgeon and general practitioner, who practiced in South Haven
+and general practitioner, who practiced in South Haven since the winter

 South Haven Commercial Hotel -- On December 13, 1912, the South Haven Commercial Hotel was opened with a banquet and reception.
 Mr. and Mrs. Andrew M. Grogan were the proprietors of the hotel.
 The structure was fireproof, steam heated, and supplied with hot and cold running water and electricity.
 The hotel had 20 rooms and was 46 by 96 feet with screened verandas front and rear and had a full basement.
 The opera house was located in the hotel.
 South Haven was a popular shopping destination.
 Shoppers would often stay at the hotel overnight before returning home the next day.
 Summer resort visitors arriving by train stayed overnight at the hotel to await transport to resorts the next day.